joemalott/SQLitePress/README.md

 Simply start a server using:

 ~~~~
-php -S localhost:8888
+php -S localhost:8000
 ~~~~

-Then you can simply visit http://localhost:8888 and see your live site.
-Note you can use any server port you desire, localhost:8888 is simply a common port for local development.
+Then you can simply visit http://localhost:8000 and see your live site.
+Note you can use any server port you like.

 For WordPress installation, simply Follow WordPress' famous 5-Minute installation and you are in business.
 Happy Theming/Developing/Testing :-)